NOTICE OF CERTIFICATION

 Now accepting Pre-file Applications for the 2014 tax year.
 Deadline for filing is March 1, 2014.

 You may file in person at one of our offices.
 Click on the office location tab for further details.
-(File by mail option has been temporarily discontinued)

 The Monroe County Property Appraiser is responsible for

 identifying, locating, and fairly valuing all property, both real and

 personal, within the county for tax purposes.
 The market value